Call for Papers

 (3) Fuel injection technologies

-(4) Combustion processes and mixture formation for carbon-neutral fuels
+(4) Combustion processes and mixture formation for sustainable fuels

 (5) Sensor-based and model-based combustion diagnostics